aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2022/aspose-words-for-net-22-10-release-notes/_index.md

 These options caused unexpected side-effects and decided to be removed eventually.
 Instead, it was suggested to convert the mapped document to FlatOpc file format directly.
 This approach has no side-effect and provides better output.

+### SaveOptions.UpdateSdtContent default value changed and marked as obsolete.

+Related issue: WORDSNET-24030

+Default value of SaveOptions.UpdateSdtContent has been changed to False to follow MS Word behavoir, MS Word does not update content of common (not mapped) SDT from SDT values.

+Also we decided to remove this option later as it causes unexpected side-effects similar to FlatOpcXmlMappingOnly load/save option.

+Instead we going to provide new method which should be called explicitly to update SDT content according to the values.